tomokinakamaru/silverchain/doc/tutorial.md

 ## Create AG file

-An AG file is a file that defines valid method chains.
-Silverchain compiles it into class definitions for a library.
+An AG file is a file that defines valid method chains for a library.
+Silverchain compiles it into class definitions for that library.

 Let's create the AG file for our library in `src/main/silverchain/melodychain.ag` with the following content: